What Are Uterine Fibroid Risk Factors?

 Disease risk factors are less-established than age and race.
 However one single-center, case-control study in Japan showed women with hypertension had an almost 5-fold increased risk of uterine fibroids compared to those with normal blood pressure.
 Likewise, some evidence has shown diabetes may increase risk of uterine fibroids.⁶

 A small body of literature suggests higher body mass index (BMI) is associated with a modest increase in risk of uterine fibroids.
-Likewise, there is some evidence that losing weight is associated with a decreased risk of fibroids.¹ The mechanism through which obesity may cause fibroids is debated by scientists at the highest level, though it is believed to be either hormonal or inflammatory.
+Likewise, there is some evidence that losing weight is associated with a decreased risk of fibroids.¹ The mechanism through which obesity may cause fibroids is debated by scientists, though it is believed to be either hormonal or inflammatory.

 Pregnancy and Hormone Levels